-Please review the program participant eligibility requirements for each project type in the chart below, followed by a full description of each eligibility criteria.
+Please review the program participant eligibility requirements for each project type in the chart below.
 These definitions of homelessness will apply to all eligible program participants who participate in CFA-funded programs, excluding programs funded by HOPWA or Ryan White/State Special Funds.
 See: Full HEARTH Act Homeless Definition.